Those Who Survived The Boss From Hell

 These are a few ‘survivor stories’.

-Mrs. Scott worked for The BFH.
-She had been in Hell for three years.
+Mrs. Scott had worked for The BFH for three years.

 She approached him the last week in July to request leave for the month of August.

-The BFH was in his ‘lair’ his large office, festooned with various ‘awards’ he had received.
+The BFH was in his ‘lair’.
+This was his large office, festooned with various ‘awards’ he had received.
 He gave her his imperious look and immediately told her that it was impossible.
-Too much work.

 Mrs. Scott nodded her head, primly, and left his office with the sense of 'acceptance'.

 Not a word was said about leave on Tuesday, Wednesday, Thursday, nor Friday.
-Mrs. Scott continued at her post, doing her work as she did last week and the week before.
+Mrs. Scott appeared to do her work as she did last week and the week before.

 On Friday she left at her usual time.